wasupu/wasupu/README.md

 ### Phase 1: Heya

-Test robots in a plain, square, walled world.
-Like a room.
+The agent controls the movement of a character in a grid world.
+Some tiles of the grid are walkable, and others lead to the agent falling into the water.
+Additionally, the movement direction of the agent is uncertain and only partially depends on the chosen direction.
+The agent is rewarded for finding a walkable path to a goal tile.

 For more information visit the project [heya](https://github.com/wasupu/heya)

 See the wiki page [roadmap](https://github.com/wasupu/wasupu/wiki/Roadmap) for a more detailed explanation